syncfusion-content/windowsforms-docs/WindowsForms/AutoComplete/faq/How-to-remove-default-selection-from-autocomplete-drop-down.md

 ---
 layout: post
-title: How to remove default selection from autocomplete drop-down
+title: How to remove default selection from autocomplete drop-down | WindowsForms | Syncfusion
 description: How to remove default selection from autocomplete drop-down
 platform: WindowsForms
 control: Tools